 Today I would like to talk about emergency preparedness.
 Emergency services suggest that we all have 72 hours worth of water and food in case of an emergency.
 However, if you live in a remote area like I do, I would suggest having a few extra days.
 For instance my local hospital is a 40 minute drive.
 We have a fire station 10 minutes away, but it is not manned.
-There are volunteers who will respond in an emergency but we will have to wait that extra few minutes for them to arrive at the fire station and then arrive at our property.
+There are volunteers who will respond in an emergency but we will have to wait those extra few minutes for them to arrive at the fire station and then arrive at our property.
 So we need to be even more prepared.

 When I lived in Toronto emergencies were treated much differently.
 Most of the condo’s we lived in had backup generators so we wouldn’t even always know there was a power outage unless we went outside.
 Fire services would arrive in less than 5 minutes as well as EMT’s.
 So the 72 hour suggestion is sufficient for city dweller.
 But I feel you can never be too prepared.